FarmBot/Farmbot-Web-App/README.md

  0. `rake db:create:all db:migrate db:seed`
  0. (optional) Verify installation with `RAILS_ENV=test rake db:create db:migrate && rspec spec`.
  0. `MQTT_HOST=your_mqtt_server_domain rails s`
- 0. (optional- REQUIRES NODE > v6) Run `./install_frontend.sh` to install the latest frontend app.
+ 0. (REQUIRES NODE JS > v6) Run `./install_frontend.sh` to install the latest frontend app.
 You may also run the frontend on a seperate server.
 See [frontend repository](https://github.com/FarmBot/farmbot-web-frontend) for details.
  0. Open [localhost:3000](http://localhost:3000).
  0. [Raise an issue](https://github.com/FarmBot/Farmbot-Web-API/issues/new?title=Installation%20Failure) if you hit problems with any of these steps.